Aptitude Overflow

 vote

 Choose the alternative which suggests a coherent paragraph.
 A. The open road still softly calls, like a nearly forgotten song of childhood.
 B. Even after 400 generations in villages and cities, we haven't forgotten.
-C. The appeal has been meticulously crafted by ... selection as an essential element in our survival.
+C. The appeal has been meticulously crafted ... as an essential element in our survival.
 D. We invest far-off places with a certain romance.
 BCAD OCAB CBDA ACDB

 asked